Raphael Bostic: Political future

 Throughout his career, Bostic has been mentioned as a potential nominee for a variety of roles in the federal government.
 In November 2020, Bostic was named as a potential candidate for Secretary of the Treasury in the then-upcoming Biden administration, a position that ultimately went to Janet Yellen.

 In August 2021, Bostic was mentioned as a contender for the position of Comptroller of the Currency.
-Same year, he was mentioned as a possible replacement for Jerome Powell as Chair of the Federal Reserve, before he was re-nominated for a second four-year term.
+That same year, he was mentioned as a possible replacement for Jerome Powell as Chair of the Federal Reserve, before Powell was re-nominated for a second four-year term.

 Personal life

 Bostic is the first African-American and first openly gay person selected to lead a regional Federal Reserve bank.